-A big part of Cub Scouts involves introducing boys to the fun and adventure of spending time outdoors.
+A big part of Cub Scouts involves introducing boys and girls to the fun and adventure of spending time outdoors.
 And if you’re going to spend time outdoors, you’re going to want the right gear.

 The Cub Scout Six Essentials, learned as part of the Wolf Rank, is a list of a half-dozen items every Cub Scout should carry when going on hikes or campouts.